MHKiT-Software/MHKiT/docs/source/index.rst

 Funding
 ================
 Development of MHKiT is funded by the U.S. Department of Energy's Water Power Technologies Office.
-MHKiT is copyright through the National Renewable Energy Laboratory, Pacific Northwest National Laboratory, and Sandia National Laboratories.
+The copyright of MHKiT is held by the National Renewable Energy Laboratory, Pacific Northwest National Laboratory, and Sandia National Laboratories.
-The software is distributed under the :ref:`License:Revised BSD License`.
+The software is distributed under the :ref:`License: Berkeley Software Distribution  (BSD) License`.

 The `National Renewable Energy Laboratory <https://www.nrel.gov/>`_ is a national laboratory of the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, operated by the Alliance for Sustainable Energy, LLC. under contract No. DE-AC36-08GO28308.